-"I have lots of experience working with young people and enjoy spending time with everyone I have got a good since of humour and like to have fun.
+"I have lots of experience working with young people and enjoy spending time with everyone I have got a good sense of humour and like to have fun.
 I hold boundaries and I am consistent, but I am also very fair and good at listening."

-"I am new to the company, but I am looking forward to supporting you all" I like pamper evenings as well as football, gym, shopping, swimming an outdoor activity including the park.
+"I am new to the company, but I am looking forward to supporting you all" I like pamper evenings as well as football, gym, shopping, swimming, and outdoor activities including the park.
 I also enjoy having film nights indoors.

-" I have worked at Moonreach for sometime and now work in Forza house, I like storytelling, board games and painting.
+"I have worked at Moonreach for some time and now work in Forza house, I like storytelling, board games, and painting.